aprsorg/aprs-deviceid/README.md

 This is a machine-readable index of APRS device and software identification strings.
 For easy manual editing and validation, the master file is in YAML format.
-A generator tool, provided in this repository, converts the database to XML and JSON, which are also provided in the `generated` directory for environments where those are more convenient to parse.
-The tool also checks the correct formatting of the database.
+A generator tool, provided in this repository, checks the YAML file for correctness and converts the database to XML and JSON.
+The generated versions are also made available for download.

 This database is maintained by Hessu, OH7LZB, and a soon-to-be-named team of volunteers.